nianjie/kdee/README.md

 * v0.6 - Implement selection of base image between ubuntu, alpine.
   * The default is alpine.
 * v0.7 - Customize one of k3s packaged components(i.e. traefik), as well do some tweaks on openrc services of alpine.
+* v0.7.1 - Change local container images repo location from incus volume to path on the incus server.
+  * The reason is it gets easy to share by path on the host than volume, the latter requiring privilege.
+  * The catch is only path on the server can be shared. so if runs incus from remote, the path is fixed to `/home/ubuntu/$share_dir/images-repo`.